rvelseg/FiVoNAGI/README.md

 ## Papers

-First results of this code have been published as preprint in http://arxiv.org/abs/1311.3004 , if you use this code in your research please cite using
+First results of this code have been published as preprint in http://arxiv.org/abs/1311.3004 , you can find some results of this code as videos there.
+If you use this code in your research please cite using

 > @article{velasco2013finite,